-The United States Government established a unit of the Reserve Officers' Training Corps at The University of Akron in 1919.
-Instruction is divided into two parts: the basic course of the first two years, and the advanced course of the last two years.
+The United States Government established a unit of the Army Reserve Officers' Training Corps at The University of Akron in 1919, making it one of the oldest in the country.
 In 1946, the United States Air Force established a unit of the Air Force Reserve Officers' Training Corps at the University.